klukas18/js-studies-exam/README.md

 This is a simple web-app made with HTML, CSS, JS and GSAP.
 This app was created as a final examination of postgraduate level JavaScript Studies.
 <br>
+You can check the live version here:

 ![screenshot](./intro.png)

-You can play 3 simple games:
+You can play 3 simple games: https://klukas18.github.io/js-studies-exam/

 # 1. SudokuSolver